Dr. David Wood1,2

 Almira G. Wood was born on 4 July 1844 at Clermont, Ohio, USA.1 She married Thomas John Ashley on 20 June 1861 at Clermont, Ohio, USA.1,2 Almira G. Wood was buried at New Calvary Cemetary, Felicity, Clermont, Ohio, USA.1,3 She died on 4 April 1886 at Point Isabel, Clermont, Ohio, USA, at age 41.1

-Her married name was Ashley.1 Almira G. Wood was also known as Almina Wood.1 Almira G. Wood was also known as Elmina Wood.1
+Her married name was Ashley.1 Almira G. Wood was also known as Elmina G. Almira G. Wood was also known as Almina Wood.1 Almira G. Wood was also known as Elmina Wood.1

 Citations